BOPIM: Bayesian Optimization for influence maximization on temporal networks: Introduction

 \subsection{Notation and problem statement}

-Let $\mathcal G=(G_1,\dots,G_T)$ be a temporal graph where a graph snapshot $G_t=(V,E_t)$ is defined by node set $V$ and edge set $E_t$.
+Let $\mathcal G=(G_1,\dots,G_T)$ be a temporal graph with $T$ snapshots or ``slices,'' where a graph snapshot $G_t=(V,E_t)$ is defined by node set $V$ and edge set $E_t$.
 We let $|V|=n$ be the number of nodes and define $m=|\cup_{t=1}^T E_t|$ as the number of unique edges.
 Given an influence diffusion process and integer $k<n$, the goal of IM is to find a set of nodes $S$ with $|S|=k$ such that if the nodes in $S$ are ``influenced'' at time $t=1$, then the spread of influence at time $T+1$ is maximized.

-Central to this problem is the influence diffusion mechanism.
-Some of the most popular choices are the Independent Cascade (IC) \cite{wang2012scalable, wen2017online} and Linear Threshold \cite{chen2010scalableaa, goyal2011celf++} models.
-We adopt the Susceptible-Infected (SI) model from epidemiological studies \cite{osawa2015selecting, murata2018extended}.
-In the SI model, a node is either in a susceptible (S)\footnote{We use S to refer both to the susceptible state and seed set, but from context the usage should be clear.} or infected (I) state.
+We first must choose an influence diffusion mechanism, though the proposed method can easily be adapted to any diffusion mechanism.
+Some of the most popular choices are the Independent Cascade (IC) \citep{wang2012scalable, wen2017online} and Linear Threshold \citep{chen2010scalableaa, goyal2011celf++} models.
+We adopt the Susceptible-Infected (SI) model from epidemiological studies \citep{osawa2015selecting, murata2018extended}.
+In the SI model, a node is either in a susceptible ($\mathscr{S}$) or infected ($\mathscr{I}$) state.
 A node is infected if it was influenced at some point during the process, and susceptible otherwise.
-At time $t=1$, nodes in the seed set are set to state I, and all other nodes initialize to state S. At time $t$, a node in state I attempts to influence all of its neighbors.
-Specifically, if node $i$ is in state I, node $j$ is in state S, and there exists an edge between node $i$ and $j$ at time $t$, then node $j$ will be in state I at time $t+1$ with probability $\lambda$.
-The process concludes at time $T+1$ and the number of nodes in state I corresponds to the total influence spread.
+At time $t=1$, nodes in the seed set are set to state $\mathscr{I}$, and all other nodes initialize to state $\mathscr{S}$.
+At time $t$, a node in state $\mathscr{I}$ attempts to influence all of its neighbors.
+Specifically, if node $i$ is in state $\mathscr{I}$, node $j$ is in state $\mathscr{S}$, and there exists an edge between node $i$ and $j$ at time $t$, then node $j$ will be in state $\mathscr{I}$ at time $t+1$ with probability $\lambda$.
+The process concludes at time $T+1$ and the number of nodes in state $\mathscr{I}$ corresponds to the total influence spread.
 If we let $\sigma(S)$ be the expected number of influenced nodes at time $T+1$ for seed set $S$, the IM problem seeks the set of nodes of size $k$ that maximizes $\sigma(S)$ on $\mathcal G$, i.e.,